speakclouder/speakclouder.github.io/about.markdown

 If you're looking to improve your skills and stay ahead of the curve, I'm here to help.
 Contact me today to learn more about my workshops or to schedule a consultation.

-Email me at stu@speakcloud.consulting or drop me a message on Twitter.
-Visit my blog/resource page for more information and useful resources on the topics I specialize in.
+Email me at [stu@speakcloud.consulting](mailto:stu@speakcloud.consulting) or drop me a message on [twitter](https://twitter.com/speakclouder).

+Visit my blog/resource page for more information and useful resources on the topics I specialise in.

 Don't miss out on my upcoming workshops.
-Drop me a message on Email or Twitter now and stay updated on my schedule.
+Email [stu@speakcloud.consulting](mailto:stu@speakcloud.consulting) or [twitter](https://twitter.com/speakclouder) now and stay updated on my schedule.